THE ARTICLES (falsely called the Articles Of Confederation) AND THE BYLAWS OF THE UNITED STATES

 Example: If a Supreme Court justice violates his oath of office to uphold and defend the Constitution of the United States, he can be replaced easily.

-Role of Congress.
-In the Articles, Congress had only one role with limited authority over the states.
 The new Constitution gave Congress two roles – limited authority over the states and complete power over the territories and possessions.

 Giving Congress a dual role was a deliberate attempt to confuse people and thereby to drastically increase the power of the central government.
-This has caused severe confusion and terrible abuse of power to the Congress!
+This has caused severe confusion and terrible abuse of power by the Congress!

 Today most people believe the lie that the Congress has complete authority over the 50 states that it does not have.

 Example.
 If you look carefully at the agency laws such as that of the US Food And Drug Administration (FDA), you will learn that the law only applies in the territories and possessions of the United States.
-This is because the Congress does not have the power to regulate within the 50 states.
+This is because the Congress does not have the power to regulate food and drugs within the 50 states.

 We know this sounds incredible, but it is true and it is explained in some books such as Good-Bye April 15 by Boston T. Party.